 This UK immigration category is designed for individuals who are currently in the UK either as a spouse, unmarried partner, civil partner, same-sex partner of a British or settled person in the UK whose relationship has broken down irretrievably as a result of domestic violence to remain in the UK.

-Domestic violence refers to any incident of threatening behaviour, violence or abuse (psychological, physical, sexual, financial or emotional) between adults who are or have been intimate partners or family members, regardless of gender or sexuality.
+Domestic violence refers to any incident of threatening behavior, violence or abuse (psychological, physical, sexual, financial or emotional) between adults who are or have been intimate partners or family members, regardless of gender or sexuality.
 Adult refers to an individual who is aged over 18 years.
-Family members refers to mother, father, son, daughter, brother, sister and grandparents.
+Family members refer to mother, father, son, daughter, brother, sister, and grandparents.
 Injury on the other hand refers to harm inflicted on a person by another person.

 Individuals applying under this route do not need to meet the knowledge of language and life in the UK as they most likely would have met these requirements in their initial visa application on the basis of their relationship with their partner.

-Importantly, applicants who are destitute may be excluded from paying the application fee for their ILR application.
+Importantly, applicants who are destitute may be excluded from paying the application fee for their Indefinite Leave to Remain application.
 They would however need to prove this (that they are destitute).